About the College System in California

 How long will it take to transfer to the university?

-This depends on many factors such as where the student placed on their math and ESL/English tests, what major and transfer schools they select, their willingness to take summer and winter classes and their overall progress in their classes.
+This depends on many factors such as the student’s self placement in math and ESL/English, what major and transfer schools they select, their willingness to take summer and winter classes and their overall progress in their classes.
 In most cases, students try to transfer in 2 to 2-1/2 years, although 3 years is not uncommon given the extensive preparation many universities require of transfer students and the fact that many will only accept students in the fall term.
 Most UC and CSU schools require students to transfer with a minimum of 60 transferable units.

 When do I apply for transfer to the university?